 Can a Tummy Tuck Be Combined With Other Procedures?

 A large number of mothers have discovered all too well the toll pregnancy can take on the abdomen and breasts.
 There are also those who have worked hard to lose weight only to be faced with the burden of excess skin in several areas.
-As a result, many potential tummy tuck patients ask whether they can have another procedure performed at the same time, such as breast augmentation.
+As a result, many potential tummy tuck patients ask whether they can have another procedure performed at the same time, such as breast augmentation or liposuction to enhance the contours of the body.
 Often we are able to focus on other areas at the same time, such as in a Mommy Makeover or total body rejuvenation after weight loss; however, your safety is always my first priority.
 Make an appointment today so that we can discuss whether you are an ideal candidate for a combined procedure.

 Tummy Tuck Recovery